List of Marvel Comics characters: F: Ferret

 The Ferret is a Timely Comics character who first appeared in Marvel Mystery Comics #4 (February 1940).
 He was a generic detective whose only notable feature was his pet ferret, Nosie.
 He wears a bulletproof vest and carries a gun.

 The Ferret appeared in six stories during the Golden Age of Comic Books, in Marvel Mystery Comics #4-9.
 In 2009, he appeared in the Marvel Mystery Comics 70th Anniversary Special and several issues of The Marvels Project, a limited series.

 The Ferret aka Leslie Lenrow was a New York City based private investigator.
 He often consulted with the police on cases.
 In one case, he worked with Namor, Betty Dean, the Human Torch, Toro, Angel, Electro, and Electro's creator Philo Zog to defeat Nazi Dr. Manyac, his green flame robots, and Project: Blockbuster, a giant version of the green flame robots.

-In 1940, during a seemingly routine missing persons case, the Ferret and Nosie tailed a Professor Hamilton to a nondescript brownstone.
+In 1940, during a seemingly routine missing persons case, the Ferret and Nosie tailed Professor Hamilton to a nondescript brownstone.
 In reality, Hamilton was a Nazi spy named Albrecht Kerfoot and the brownstone was a meeting place for spies.
 The Ferret was caught and stabbed in the heart with a dagger.
 His body was found by the Angel, who adopted his pet ferret and trailed the spies, eventually working with Captain America and Bucky to defeat them.

 Fever Pitch

-Fever Pitch is a fictional character appearing in American comic books published by Marvel Comics.
+Fever Pitch is a character appearing in American comic books published by Marvel Comics.
 He was created by Jay Faerber and Terry Dodson, and first appeared in Generation X #50 (February 1999).

 Fever Pitch is a member of Gene Nation who possesses pyrokinesis, which gradually destroyed his body after manifesting and left him resembling a flaming skeleton.
 He is killed by the Legacy Virus in X-Force #13 (2009), but resurfaces during the Krakoan Age.

 Fiery Mask

-Fiery Mask (real name Jack Castle) is a fictional character appearing in American comic books published by Marvel Comics.
+Fiery Mask (real name Jack Castle) is a character appearing in American comic books published by Marvel Comics.
 He was a Golden Age superhero created by Joe Simon and first appeared in Daring Mystery Comics #1 from Timely Comics.

 He first appeared in Daring Mystery Comics #1, then in issues #5–6 and then in Human Torch Comics #2.
 He returned in 2008 in The Twelve.
 Chris Weston has referred to him as "Marvel's Green Lantern."

-Fire-Eater
+Firebolt

-Fire-Eater is a fictional character appearing in American comic books published by Marvel Comics.
+Firebolt is a fictional character appearing in American comic books published by Marvel Comics.
+The character first appeared in Power Man and Iron Fist #108 (August 1984).

-Tomas Ramirez was born in Madrid, Spain.
-He uses the traditional methods of circus fire-eaters, and can consume flame within his mouth and then project it from his mouth without suffering injury.
-He uses incendiary "inferno discs" designed by himself and the Clown.
-He works for the criminal organization, the Circus of Crime.
+Anthony Sloan was a mutant with pyrokinetic powers who tried to cleanse New York City of evil until he was stopped by Iron Fist and Power Man.